Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 About the night with Bradley–

 About your counselor–

-You never called– you say tonight- surprising yourself.
-When I was gone– You never wrote–
+You never called, you say, surprising yourself.
+When I was gone – you never wrote.

 I’m sorry, he says.
 I was busy.

-You’ll really never be there- You say- almost laughing now- and it feels strange hearing it– because you’re not sure you mean it and you’re not sure if you’re manic.
+You’ll never be there, will you, you say.
+And it feels strange hearing it – because you’re not sure you mean it and you’re not sure if you’re manic.

 Unsure whether you’re mad or whether you’re sad.

 This person closes their eyes.

 I cannot do this, you say.
 Look at me – look at me when I’m talking to you.